csswizardry/csswizardry.github.com/_posts/2025-07-25-the-extensibility-api.md

 a _JS_ sub-track!

 I hope you can already begin to imagine and envision use-cases for tracks and track groups.
-If you’re using profiling and instrumenting your application with `performance.mark()` and `performance.measure()` already, the idea of getting it all organised surely excites you!
+If you’re profiling and instrumenting your application with `performance.mark()` and `performance.measure()` already, the idea of getting it all organised surely excites you!